 They say that you’ll spend at least 1/3 on your life in bed.
 I’ve also heard that you are either on your feet or in your bed so you should invest in good shoes and a good mattress.
 I think this is very sound advice!

 Determine what mattress is best for you by popping into a mattress shop.
 Allow the sales person to guide you through the types of mattresses and options available.
 Sure, you may not be able to buy the mattress right then and there but being armed with the knowledge of what best fits your needs will allow you to make a good decision when the time comes.

 Have the Right Bedding

 What’s the right mattress without the right bedding?
 Sure, you could use an old sheet and the mattress would still be top notch.
 But why not enhance the experience by having the right bedding?
 Sure, I’ve bought duvet covers off the high street but have always been partial to a luxurious, hotel-like bedding set.
-Luxury bedding retailers, like Julian Charles, for example, offer luxurious bedding at very good prices.
+Luxury UK bedding retailers, like Julian Charles, for example, offer luxurious bedding at very good prices.

 The Right Finishing Touches

 In our bedroom we rarely switch on the “big light” as the other half calls it.
 We always opt for soft lighting, fairy lights, and lamps throughout.
 This allows us to not expose our eyes (and brains) to stimulating lights.
 By mimicking the soft light of dusk or the comforting shade of candlelight we are able to start the relaxation process.

 Another great thing to consider is having plants in the bedroom.
 Plants offer some colour and texture to your decor whilst also helping purify the air.